kevin-chalmers/set08103/lectures/lecture18/README.md

 ### Software Visualisation

-*Software Visualisation* is a field of information visualisation research focused on visual representation of software data.
+*Software Visualisation* is a field of information visualisation research focused on the visual representation of software data.
 As we have highlighted, there is a lot of data that can be generated about our code and its runtime environment.
 Below is an image that represents the Ndepend Tool's unit test code coverage.

 ![Code Coverage Treemap](img/code-coverage.png)